You are here: Radiant Heating Gäte Hardwood Floors, Inc.

 Hardwood Floors & Radiant Heat

-Hot Water Pipe Systems
+Hot Water Radiant Floor Heating Systems

-(a) by drilling into the screed and inserting plastic plugs, then returning after 24 hours to take readings
+(a) drilling into the screed and inserting plastic plugs, then returning after 24 hours to take readings

-(b) by use of a humidity box
+(b) use of a humidity box

 Once this level of relative humidity has been reached, and the radiant heat system has been fully tested and has been running for two weeks, then – and only then –at that time the wood flooring be acclimatized to its environment.
-Acclimation must take place with the radiant heat system running and with the surface temperature of the sub floor not to exceed 80 degrees Fahrenheit.
+Acclimation must take place with the radiant heat system running and with the surface temperature of the subfloor not to exceed 80 degrees Fahrenheit.
 For the sub floor surface temperature not to exceed 80 degrees Fahrenheit, the hot water in the pipes under the floor must be cooled at the manifold accordingly.
 It is crucial to get this calibration correct, in order to avoid damaging the floor in the future.

-For two specific reasons: first, you will get a much better heat transfer when the floor is glued directly to the light weight concrete (putting down a plastic membrane followed by an underlay and then the floor will be like layers of blankets on a bed and will trap the heat under the floor).
+A) First, you will get a much better heat transfer when the floor is glued directly to the light weight concrete (putting down a plastic membrane followed by an underlay and then the floor will be like layers of blankets on a bed and will trap the heat under the floor).

 Before installing the wood floors the under floor heating system must be turned down to the desired installation temperature of 65°F. On completion of the installation the under floor heating system must be left running at the installation temperature for a minimum of four days to allow the adhesive to fully cure at its optimal temperature.
-At the end of this four day period the heating can then be increased at increments of no more than 2°F each day until the desired temperature is reached, keeping in mind that the surface temperature of the floor should never exceed 80°F.
+At the end of this four day period the heating can be increased at increments of no more than 2°F each day until the desired temperature is reached, keeping in mind that the surface temperature of the floor should never exceed 80°F.

-Our last suggestion is that you consider investing in a humidification/de-humidification system that will work in unison with your central heat and air system.
-Not only is maintaining the relative humidity levels between 35% and 55% optimal for ones health, it is also the ideal range for your wood floors.
+Our last suggestion is that you consider investing in a humidification/dehumidification system that will work in unison with your central heat and air system.
+Not only is maintaining the relative humidity levels between 35% and 55% optimal for one’s health, it is also the ideal range for your wood floors.
 Making for a more stable environment and less movement in your wood floors through the seasons.
 Neglecting proper relative humidity levels with a radiant heat system can be devastating for hardwood floors.
 Please click on the following link for more information regarding these humidity control systems.